 Over a decade of backpacking seasons, we have spent countless nights sleeping on the ground outside.
-We took these bags backpacking in the mountains and deserts and on many nights of car camping.
+We took these bags backpacking in the mountains and deserts, on remote climbing expeditions, and on many nights of car camping.
 We tested the limits of these bags' warmth, spending cold nights in the alpine where temperatures went below freezing, out in snow and thunderstorms, and spent some very warm nights at low elevations and climbing destinations.

 Warmth

-Spending many nights at high elevation in the mountains, early spring through late fall, we were able to test each sleeping bag's warmth.
-We evaluated each bag's fill materials for quality and amount as well as the fit and features like baffles and shape to determine the warmest of the bunch.
+Spending many nights at high elevation in the mountains, from early spring through late fall, we were able to test each sleeping bag's warmth.
+We evaluated each bag's fill materials for quality and amount, as well as the fit and features like baffles and shape, to determine the warmest of the bunch.
+The fit of each bag was essential to the body heat retained within the construction.

 Weight

 We weighed all the bags - which one was the lightest?
 Which was the heaviest?
-Which had the best warmth to weight ratio that made it worth it to carry around with us?
+Which had the best warmth-to-weight ratio that made it worth carrying around with us?

 Comfort